keptn/lifecycle-toolkit/docs-new/docs/guides/tasks.md

 ```

 The deployment for a workload stays in a `Pending`
-state until all pre-deployment tasks and evaluations compete successfully.
+state until all pre-deployment tasks and evaluations complete successfully.
 Afterwards, the deployment starts and when the workload is deployed,
 the post-deployment checks start.